digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/gcs.md

 title: Google Cloud Storage
 ---

-ToolJet can connect to GCS buckets and perform various operation on them.
+JumpStart can connect to GCS buckets and perform various operation on them.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the Google Cloud Storage data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the Google Cloud Storage data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to a GCS datasource:
+JumpStart requires the following to connect to a GCS datasource:
 - **JSON Private Key**

 You can follow the [google documentation](https://cloud.google.com/docs/authentication/getting-started) to get started.